Products

 Low-Income Benefits

-People are eligible for free NHS dental treatment and patient care if they or their spouse (including a civil partner) receive:
+You’re eligible for free NHS dental treatment and patient care if you or your spouse (including a civil partner) receive:

 • Income Support